 South Africa is 2 hours ahead of GMT.

 The currency of South Africa is the Rand (ZAR).
-A combination of cash in local rand, a debit card and/or credit card should cover all your needs.
-Travellers cheques can be changed in town but it can be a lengthy process.
-There is a tuck shop at the Askari house and you will have the opportunity to join town trip once a week.
-We also make a social outing to a local bush pub or restaurant every one or two weeks.
+A combination of cash in local rand and a DEBIT card should cover all your needs.
+Credit cards are accepted in shops and restaurants but NOT at the ATM to draw cash.
+Be sure to notify your bank that you will be travelling abroad and using your card to avoid it being flagged and blocked.
+We do not recommend you to bring Travellers cheques or foreign currency, changing these is a lengthy and complicated process.
+There is a small curio shop at the Askari house where you can buy souvenirs, branded clothing and bush reference books.
+You will also have the opportunity to join town trip once a week where you can shop and we will have a weekly lunch at a local restaurant.
 You may also like to budget for local sightseeing or tours during your time off.

 Your laundry will be done for you twice a week.
 If possible bring clothes that you don’t mind getting dirty; a lot of trees have thorns which can rip clothing and work may involve painting etc so don’t bring your best gear!